getsentry/rfcs/text/0126-sdk-span-buffer.md

 # Summary

-This RFC aims to find a strategy for batching spans together to avoid sending one envelope per span.
+This RFC aims to find a strategy for buffering spans to avoid sending one envelope per span.

 # Motivation